 At LBJ Early College High School, students are not only preparing for college tomorrow, they are attending college today.
-LBJ offers students the opportunity to graduate with a diploma in one hand and an associate’s degree in the other—for free.
+LBJ ECHS offers students the opportunity to graduate with a diploma in one hand and an associate degree in the other—for free.

-LBJ is a tightly knit, vibrant community of learners and leaders in East Austin.
+LBJ ECHS is a tightly knit, vibrant community of learners and leaders in East Austin.
 The school offers a world of opportunities—from arts and athletics to health science and robotics—to help students achieve their greatest potential.
-They are home to rich and competitive academics, athletics and arts programs, including "The One, The Only," the highly decorated and world-traveling LBJ Jaguar Band.
+The school is home to rich and competitive academics, athletics and arts programs, including "The One, The Only," the highly decorated and world-traveling LBJ Jaguar Band.

 As a school, LBJ’s mission remains closely connected to its namesake, President Lyndon B. Johnson.
 His legacy—a vision for equity in education and dreams for social justice—are embodied in today’s Jaguars.

 LBJ Early College High School shares a campus with the nationally recognized Liberal Arts and Science Academy.
 Together, they are educating the best and brightest minds, while fostering the next generation of citizens and leaders—thinkers and doers who are prepared to help strengthen their communities and build a better world.

 This feeder pattern represents the path students take as they advance to high school.
 Each child's exact path is determined by his or her home address.
 To find out where your child will attend, click on the school finder below the feeder pattern.